Home

 Our Goals

 Our goal is to provide Telehealth services to the residents of Hawaii who experience time constraints, financial burdens, and transportation barriers when trying to access services.
-Through generous grant funding, there will be NO COST to patients through 2023.
+Through generous grant funding, there will be NO COST to eligible patients through 2026.
 All of our providers are licensed in the State of Hawaii.

 Our Services